• Skip to primary navigation

 Jump to Recipe Print Recipe

 Bonfire Night is one of my favourite nights of the year (or Firework Night, or Guy Fawkes Night depending on your preference!)
 I love fireworks and find them so pretty and mesmerising.
 When you are outside watching fireworks or standing by a big glowing bonfire you need cosy food to warm you up.
 Parkin is a sticky moist cake flavoured with ginger and black treacle (also known as molasses) that originated in the North of England, and it's perfect for cold Autumn nights.
+It's super simple and easy to make, and a great hearty treat.

 This post may contain affiliate links.
 I earn from qualifying purchases.